lvivco/mdcfg/README.md

 2. **Syntax:** Selectors are defined using the **'@'** symbol followed by the dimension or condition.
 For example, **'environment@development'**, **'platform@ios'**, **'region@us'**, etc.

-3. **Selection:** At runtime, the library evaluates the current context or environment and selects the appropriate value based on the provided selector.
+3. **Selection:** At runtime, the library evaluates the current context and selects the appropriate value based on the provided selector.

-4. **Priority:** If multiple selectors match the current context, the selector with the most specific match takes precedence with priority given from bottom to top.
+4. **Priority:** If multiple selectors match the current context, the selector with the most specific match takes precedence using priority given from bottom to top.

 5. **Fallback:** You can provide fallback values to handle cases where no selector matches the current context.
 This ensures that there's always a default value available, even if the specific conditions are not met.
 <details>